 Adhering to my values and keeping to ethical guidelines has always been a priority in my journalistic work.
 You can read my Code of Conduct and Statement of Ethics here.

 I submit my conduct and my published work to the standards of the MEAA (1996) AJA Code of Ethics (1944), ACMA Code of Practice (2010) and any authoritative legal and ethical code of conduct affiliated with the means of publication of each particular story pertaining to the country in which the organisation I am affiliated with is aligned.

 I maintain that any source used as reference in published work is published with full knowledge of my role as a journalist and my affiliation with any particular organisation at the time of interview.

 Sources will be named only if permission to do so is granted by the source.
-An undisclosed source will only be revealed to the appropriate authorities if the source or the general public are considered, upon my merit, at great personal risk with or without publication of their information.
+An undisclosed source will only be revealed to the appropriate authorities if the source or the general public are considered, upon my merit, at great personal risk without publication of their information.

-- The journalist understands that the manner in which she adheres to the strict professional and personal code of ethics and conduct she must, and has chosen to; observe will be assessed by colleagues and the rest of society meticulously as is the current nature of the relationship between the media and society.
-She also adheres to the fact that the moral compass in which she measures, but not biases, her sources information with will be applied to her just as equally if not more so due to her privileged role as gatekeeper of information in society.
+The journalist understands that the manner in which she adheres to the strict professional and personal code of ethics and conduct she must, and has chosen to; observe will be assessed by colleagues and the rest of society meticulously as is the current nature of the relationship between the media and society.
+She also adheres to the fact that the moral compass in which she measures, but not biases, her sources information with will be applied to her due to her privileged role as gatekeeper of information in society.